 The activities needed to prepare the infrastructure for the nuclear power programme are split into three phases, with the duration of each dependent on the degree of commitment and resources applied in the country.
 The development and implementation of an appropriate infrastructure to support the successful introduction of nuclear power and its safe, secure, peaceful, and sustainable application is an issue of central concern to Kenya, being the first NPP for consideration and planning.
-According to IAEA, in preparing the necessary nuclear infrastructure, Kenya is required to go through several activities which are divided into three progressive phases of NPP development.
+In preparing the necessary nuclear infrastructure, a country is required to is required to go through several activities which are divided into three progressive phases of NPP development.